KevinJ90825/brightwheel-test/Readme.md

 You should then be able to access the service by making a post request to `127.0.0.1:8000/email/` with the appropriate data.

+### Running The Tests
+We use pytest to test the project before deploying.
+In order to run the tests, make sure you're in the project driectory and run `pytest --ds=settings`

 ## Libraries and Frameworks

 ### Django